rdeneau/formation-fsharp/en/fsharp-training-08-module.md

 ## Top-level module

 • Only one top-level module per file
-   → Declared on very top of the file
+   → Declared at the very top of the file

 • Can (should?) be qualified
    → Attached to a parent namespace *(already declared or not)*